syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Changing the pie size

-You can use [`CircularCoefficient`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CircularSeries~CircularCoefficient.html) property to change the diameter of the pie chart with respect to the plot area.
-It ranges from 0 to 1 and the default value is `0.8`.
+The [`CircularCoefficient`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CircularSeries~CircularCoefficient.html) property is used to change the diameter of the pie chart with respect to the plot area.
+It ranges from 0 to 1, and the default value is `0.8`.

 {% tabs %}